Model Selection Principles in Misspecified Models: Introduction

-In this paper, we derive asymptotic expansions of several model selection principles in misspecified generalized linear models (GLMs) (McCullagh and Nelder, 1989).
-The general idea applies to other model settings as well.
-The technical results lead us to propose the new semi-Bayesian information criteria (SIC).
-In particular, a specific form of SIC can be written as the sum of the negative maximum quasi-log-likelihood, a penalty on model dimensionality, and a penalty on model misspecification directly.
-Most conventional information criteria have been derived for independent and identically distributed (i.i.d.) observations.
-Our results can also be viewed as an extension of the classical approaches to non-i.i.d. settings.
+In this paper, we derive asymptotic expansions of the Bayesian and KL divergence principles in misspecified GLMs.
+The general idea appears also applicable to other model settings.
+The technical results lead us to propose the generalized BIC (GBIC) and generalized AIC (GAIC).
+A specific choice of prior probabilities for the models motivated by the KL divergence principle leads us to propose the generalized BIC with prior probability ($\mbox{GBIC}_p$), which can be written as the sum of the negative maximum quasi-log-likelihood, a penalty on model dimensionality, and a penalty on model misspecification directly.
+Our results can also be viewed as an extension of the classical approaches to non-independent and identically distributed (non-i.i.d.) settings.

 The rest of the paper is organized as follows.
-In Section \ref{sec2} we study the consistency and asymptotic normality of the quasi-maximum likelihood estimator in misspecified GLMs.
-We investigate the asymptotic expansions of the KL divergence principle and the Bayesian principle in Sections \ref{sec3} and \ref{sec4}, respectively.
-In Section \ref{sec5}, we present the semi-Bayesian principles and the SIC methodology.
-We present several numerical examples to illustrate the finite sample performance of the proposed SIC methodology for model selection in misspecified models in Section \ref{sec6}.
-Section \ref{sec7} provides some discussions of our results and their implications.
+In Section \ref{sec2}, we discuss the quasi-maximum likelihood estimation (QMLE) in misspecified GLMs and two classical model selection principles.
+We investigate asymptotic expansions of these principles in misspecified models and present resulting model selection criteria in Section \ref{sec3}.
+In Section \ref{sec4}, we provide all technical conditions and investigate asymptotic properties of the quasi-maximum likelihood estimator (QMLE).
+We present several numerical examples to illustrate the finite-sample performance of these model selection criteria in both correctly specified and misspecified models in Section \ref{sec5}.
+In Section \ref{sec6}, we provide some discussions of our results and their implications as well as some possible extensions.
 All technical details are relegated to the Appendix.
-Some necessary formulas of SIC for three commonly used GLMs are also given in the Appendix.